LiberTEM/LiberTEM/docs/source/changelog/features/maincupy.rst

   :meth:`libertem.udf.base.UDF.get_results` with Fourier transforms over the displacement vector field that run much faster on GPUs compared to CPUs.
-It can be controlled with the new :code:`main_process_gpu` parameter for :meth:`libertem.api.Context` and :meth:`libertem.api.Context.make_with`.
-In :meth:`libertem.api.Context.make_with` it is enabled by default to catch potential issues, to be reviewed before the next release (:pr:`1758`).
+It can be controlled with the new :code:`main_process_gpu` parameter for :meth:`libertem.api.Context.make_with`.
+It is enabled by default to catch potential issues, to be reviewed before the next release (:pr:`1758`).